JannaKim/JannaKim.github.io/_posts/2021-08-14-process-synchronization.md

 Synchronization mechanism : writing entry section and exit section.

-                If we wrote a good synchronization algorithm or mechanism, there will be a limit of number of times a P can enter, AFTER other P has "expressed" its desire to enter CS.
+                If we wrote a good synchronization algorithm or mechanism, there will be a limit of number of times a P can enter, AFTER other P has "expressed" its desire to enter CS. = entered entry section

+Important thing is, while loop ends in while(lock != 0);
+lock = 1 is not the part of while loop

+When lock == 0, P1 makes lock = 1 and enter CS.

+When P1 is premempted and P2 is scheduled, P2 is blocked.

+P2 will keep on revolving while loop, as long as P2 is running.

+when lock == 1, other Ps should be blocked by entry section.

+In this case, there is a chance that more than one P is inside CS.

+Why not guaranteed?
+Lets assume P1 has been scheduled.

+P1's while loop will be false

+                Assume that after P1 executes while(lock != 0);, P1 is preempted.

+                P2 will again check while loop, and it will also be written false.

+                Because P1 has not made lock equal to 1.
+Before P1 makes lock = 1;, P2 is scheduled.

+Assume P2 is exceeding execution, makes lock = 1 and enters CS.

+                If P1 is then executed, it will execute from the place where it left out.

+P1 will make lock = 1, which is already 1.

+More than one is in CS, and we might get inconsistency.

+                Lets check whether this synchronization mechanism satisfies progress or not.

+Progress ?
+If a P is in non-CS, it should not block other P from entering CS.

+When will a P kept block in the entry section?
+It will be blocked only if the value of lock is already 1

+The val of lock is 1 only if there is a process inside CS.

+It is not the case that P is in a non-CS and blocks entire P from entering CS.

+Progress condition is definitely satisfied.

+                Lets see whether bounded waiting is satisfied for this synchronization mechanism or not.

+Bounded waiting? if a process has " expressed its desire " to enter the CS, then there should be a bound on the number of times " other processes " are allowed to enter CS.

+Our synchronization doesnt satisfy bounded waiting.